Staff & Admin Jobs

 Question: What should I do if I want to withdraw my application from being considered for a particular position or withdraw my application from being considered for any position at UTA?

-Applicants who want to withdraw their application from being considered for a particular position or any position need to contact the Employment Services Office for assistance.
+Applicants who want to withdraw their application from being considered for a particular position or any position need to contact the Employment Services Office at email@example.com.

 Question: What are the requirements for the criminal background checks?

 The University of Texas at Arlington has an obligation to provide a safe environment for all members of the UT Arlington community and to protect the property of UT Arlington.
 For these reasons, all job applicants must provide and certify their complete adult criminal conviction record.
 This includes any convictions and/or deferred adjudications where the final disposition is still pending (i.e. the original charge has not been dismissed) from the age of 17 until now.
 Before an applicant is referred to or hired for a specific job vacancy, the recency, severity, and direct job relatedness of his or her conviction(s) are compared to the functions of the vacant position.
 Based on that review, an applicant may not be referred, or hired.
 However, a criminal conviction DOES NOT necessarily disqualify an individual from being hired.
 If an individual is hired into a security sensitive position, conviction verification is conducted.
 If the verification results show that false statements, including omission(s), were made by the applicant on his or her adult criminal conviction record, then his or her application for employment, as well as any actions based on it, will be voided and the person will not be eligible for future employment with The University of Texas at Arlington.
 Any misstatement, falsification, or omission of information shall be grounds for refusal to hire or, if hired, termination.
 For more information refer to the UTA Fiscal Regulations and Procedures, Procedure No: 3-48 .

 Question: Based on what is my application qualified?